 We’re a country struggling to reset from a global pandemic, and September was supposed to be back to school, back to work, back to normal.
 But it feels like we’re still in a state of limbo.
 Why does it seem that so many women continue to bear the burden of this ongoing crisis?
 In Season 3 of All Ears, Abby interviews a slate of creative and courageous thinkers who are pushing back on old systems and reimagining what “normal” should look like.

 New episodes are released every Thursday starting September 16, 2021!

-All Ears is a production of Fork films.
+All Ears is a production of Fork Films.
 The show is produced by Alexis Pancrazi and Christine Schomer.
-Lauren Wimbush is associate producer and Sabrina Yates is production coordinator.
-Our engineer is Veronica Rodriguez and Bob Golden composed our theme song.
+Wren Farrell is our assistant producer.
+Our engineers are Florence Barrau-Adams and Veronica Rodriguez, and Bob Golden composed our theme song.
 The podcast team also includes VP of Production Aideen Kane.
 Our executive producer is Kathleen Hughes.

 For Fork Films the All Ears team is Dominique Bouchard, Ameena Din, Sarah Feuquay, Tess Goodbody, Jess Kwan, Juli Kobayashi, Phil Nuxoll, Kat Vecchio, Angie Wang, and Codey Young.

 Find us wherever you get your podcasts.
 Be sure to subscribe and spread the word!

 Thoughts, questions, feedback?
 You can reach us at firstname.lastname@example.org.

 Season 3 Episodes

 If I Had a Hundred Billion Dollars, I Could Send Anybody into Space